 If you cough up, you are doing one of two things: You are either getting something out of your body by coughing or vomiting, or you are handing over or relinquishing something, often money and usually with some sense of reluctance.

 - I wouldn’t go to that new restaurant if I were you.
 I had their dish of the day and I was coughing up all night!

-- What I just don’t understand is this stuff I’m coughing up.
+- I just don’t understand what this stuff is that I’m coughing up.
 If it was acid reflux, would I still cough up the clear glue like phlegm?

 - They owed us thousands of dollars for about a year and kept making excuses for why they hadn’t paid.
 They finally coughed up when we threatened to sue them!

 Example Headlines That Used Cough Up